Murder of Dvir Sorek: Aftermath

 Two Palestinians accused of the murder were captured by Israeli soldiers in the village of Beit Kahil outside Hebron.
-The suspects were identified as 24-year-old Nazir Saleh Khalil Atafra, a Hamas activist, and 30-year-old Qasem Araf Khalil Atafra.
+The suspects were identified as 24-year-old Nazir Saleh Khalil Atafra, a Hamas terrorist, and 30-year-old Qasem Araf Khalil Atafra.
+Qassem was also convicted of a 2011 attempted murder of two Israeli civilians in Beersheba.
+In December 2021, the two cousins were sentenced to life imprisonment.
+Qassem was given a 40-year sentence, with Nasir handed an additional 20 years.